wavemotion-dave/A7800DS/README.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V4.3 : 11-Nov-2022 by wavemotion-dave
+  * Full support for the new Banksets scheme including the upcoming Attack of the Petscii Robots game!
+  * Added the stable "illegal" opcode support for the 6502 CPU to ensure all games run properly.
+  * New Maria cycle handling is more accurate than it's been in any previous version.
+More games run closer to perfect.
+  * Improved rendering and a bit more optmization to make almost every game playable on the older DS-Lite.

 V4.2 : 06-Nov-2022 by wavemotion-dave
   * Added support for bankswitched RAM (32K of RAM swiched in 16K chunks).
 This makes the Ex version of 1942 playable.
   * Added alternate way of handling bankswitched RAM the same way as the DragonFly cart or SN board: via writes to 0xFFFF.